Subscribe to updates

 St Mellons Church in Wales Primary School to the Saints Federation (Consultation Output Report)

 The committee received a briefing on the consultation process regarding the proposal to add St Mellons Church in Wales Primary School to The Saints Federation.
-The consultation, which ran from October to December 2025, involved various engagement methods, including surveys, meetings with staff, governors, pupils, and the public.
+The consultation, which ran from 23 October to 15 December 2025, involved staff, governors, parents, and the wider community.
 Of the 49 responses received, 59.2% were supportive of the proposal, citing benefits such as improved leadership, teaching and learning, and school-to-school support.
-Concerns raised included the need for a full-time headteacher at St Mellons, communication issues, potential changes to school ethos, and the size of the proposed federation.
-The council noted that the proposal aims to secure long-term leadership arrangements and improve leadership capacity, as recommended by Estyn.
+Concerns raised included the need for a full-time headteacher at St Mellons, communication issues, potential changes to school ethos, and the size of the federated organisation.
+The council noted that the status of each school (Voluntary Aided or Voluntary Controlled) would remain with the individual schools, not the federated governing body, and that legal advice confirmed this arrangement is permissible.

 Way Forward